Michigan Salesperson Pre-Licensing How to Get a MI Real Estate License

 Complete 40 hours of approved Pre-Licensing education.

-Successfully complete an approved 40 clock hour Pre-Licensing course.
+Successfully complete an approved 40 clock-hour Pre-Licensing course.
+Learn more about your package options here.

 Pass the course final exam.